-Otherwise, there are many online telemedicine platforms available, such as Teladoc, Amwell, and Doctor on Demand, as well as Heally for integrative medicine, which make it easy for you to talk to a doctor online.
+Otherwise, there are many online telemedicine platforms available, such as Teladoc, Amwell, and Doctor on Demand, as well as Heally for integrative medicine, which makes it easy for you to talk to a doctor online.

 Make sure the telemedicine platform you choose is HIPAA compliant.
 This refers to the Health Insurance Portability and Accountability Act and restricts who can access your personal health information.
 The platform you choose should also be HITECH compliant, which stands for Health Information Technology for Economic and Clinical Health Act and builds on HIPAA’s privacy protections and governs the use of electronic medical records.

-Finally, make sure the telemedicine platform you choose offers end-to-end-encryption to protect your privacy.
+Finally, make sure the telemedicine platform you choose offers end-to-end encryption to protect your privacy.